SuperOfficeDocs/superoffice-docs/docs/api/netserver/globalization-and-localization/address/get-localized-address.md

 ---
-# Mandatory fields.
-title: get_localized_address       # (Required) Very important for SEO.
+title: Read the LocalizedAddress
+uid: get_localized_address
-description: Read the LocalizedAddress # (Required)
+description: Read the LocalizedAddress
 author: Tony Yates
 so.date: 05.15.2017
 keywords: globalization
-so.topic: howto          # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 ## Read the LocalizedAddress